About the project

 - Identify what, if anything, can be said about the impacts and consequences of the different approaches taken over the period.

-- Understand how forces allocate resources to neighbourhood policing, and in turn how neighbourhood officers allocate them.
+- Understand how forces allocate resources to neighbourhood policing, and how these, in turn are allocated between neighbourhoods.

-Examine how neighbourhood resources are deployed to specific policing activities and how different approaches and policing styles are tailored to particular neighbourhoods.
-The project will seek to explore how both might be optimised.
+- Examine how neighbourhood resources are deployed to specific policing activities and how different approaches and policing styles are tailored to particular neighbourhoods.

 - Examine how neighbourhood policing connects to, supports and is supported by other local services and other police functions – and how this might be improved.